Developing a plan of management for Callan Park – what we heard

 • promotion by Inner West Council, Canada Bay Council and the local member.

-Hearing a full range of views from a diverse community
+Hearing a wide range of views from a diverse community

 • 1,771 online survey responses